ICPC2023-ss/GivFAM/README.md

 mechanism, avoiding the information loss caused by element mixing and image cropping.
-In fusion attention learning, we improve the deep neural network structure and feature extraction method and introduce a fusion attention learning of spatial and channel attention weights.
+In fusion attention learning, we improve the deep neural network structure and feature extraction method and introduce fusion attention learning of spatial and channel attention weights.
 Defect prediction is carried out with the GivFAM-based feature.